When you export JPG images from Lightroom you have a quality slider that goes from 0% to 100%.

 I exported the file multiple times, each time only changing the quality setting and the corresponding filename.
 All of the other export options were kept exactly the same.
 The files were exported without any resizing, and no post-export changes were applied.
 Since I wouldn’t normally use a quality setting below 60%, I ran the test between 60% and 100%.
 Here’s what I got:

 There are obviously some big differences in file sizes with different amounts of compression applied.
 But that’s expected.
 What I didn’t expect is that the increments are in bands rather than individual percentage points.
 An image exported at 93% is identical to an image exported at 100%.
 And an image exported at 69% percent results in a file exactly the same as one at a quality setting of 62% (assuming you haven’t changed any other export settings, of course).

-So the filesize is the same, I hear you say, but that doesn’t meant that the compression is the same.
+So the file size is the same, I hear you say, but that doesn’t mean that the compression is the same.
 Good point.

 Because there’s no real way to visually tell differences that small, I took subjective perception out of the equation by using software specifically designed to tell the differences between files (known as diff software – I used Kaleidoscope) on a byte-by-byte basis.

 Here’s a side-by-side visual comparison of the 85% quality setting file (left) with the 92% quality setting file (right).
 Both are zoomed at 100% view.
 (If you click on the thumbnail it’ll open the screenshot at full size (although there’s an added layer of compression in making the JPG of the screenshot itself, of course…)).